 The style of house you’re looking at may be as important as the neighborhood.
 For example, if the agent has a track record selling condos in the city but you’re looking to purchase a hobby farm, it may not be a good fit.
 Good real estate agents will be honest with you about the fit, and they won’t leave you hanging.
 They are part of a network of agents, so they should be able to find someone that will match with your housing interests if necessary.

-Questions to ask a REALTOR® When Selling a House
+Questions to Ask a Real Estate Agent When Selling a House

 Getting your house “out there” in the market and showing its best features is key to selling your house.
 And frankly, that’s the real estate agent’s job.
 Nevertheless, it’s good to go over the different ways they typically list a house and promote it to potential buyers.
 The list of ways they could, or will, market your home include: